• Skip to main content

 One of the first countries we visited was Ghana.
 Ghana is a tropical West African nation with a reputation for friendly people.
 I found myself walking through open air markets that sold food that was new to me.
 In the absence of refrigeration they sold a chocolate that had something in it to stop it from melting.
 Unfortunately that made it taste a little like candle wax.
 Yum.
 Another food was fufu which is a paste made from cassava, a root crop.
 I thought it tasted like wallpaper glue.
 Of course when I think about it people from other countries often found the taste of Aussie Vegemite disgusting.

 At that time the ship was not air conditioned so it felt like living in a hot tin can.
 Getting my feet on the ground and looking around the ports of Tema and Takoradi on the weekends was something I enjoyed.
 We did have a few air conditioned vehicles that could be lifted by crane off the ship.
 They were used when a team from the ship had to venture further afield.
-I made several trips with those teams to lend a hand and I mean that literally as I with the puppet team.
+I made several trips with those teams to lend a hand and I mean that literally as I was part of the puppet team.
 Kneeling in the dirt on a hot steamy day making my puppet dance to a song that a translator had introduced, well it was surprisingly rewarding.
 Hearing laughter and seeing smiling faces needed no translation.

 Behind the smiles there was something that took time to see.
 I knew that living standards were different but that difference was in what I did not see rather that what was visible.
 Many of the houses were made of concrete blocks and had corrugated iron roofs.
 In the country they were often mud brick houses with thatched roofs.
 The thing that was often missing was running water.
 I had running water on the ship.
 Many people did not have the basics that I took for granted.
 That is of course the whole reason for Mercy Ships, to provide health care where it is either insufficient or nonexistent.
 Seeing the reality of this need packed an emotional punch for me.
 I don’t remember all of the details about my time with Mercy Ships but I do know that I now have my own hard-to-define body ache.
 It sounds like a cliché to say you feel someone else’s pain but it is the beginning of mercy – after all I did not choose to be born into a wealthy country.
 I hope my meaning is not lost in translation.
 Have a little mercy on yourself and others for we are all the same under the skin.